French Oak Felling this Spring

 Overall, we had a fantastic time sourcing the top-quality French Oak which our clients know and love for their projects.
 If you’re in need of some of this incredible stock, please do not hesitate to reach out to one of our friendly team and they will be in touch.

-WL West & Sons Ltd is a timber merchant and sawmill business with 150 years of experience.
+WL West Timber is a family-owned sawmill & timber merchant in West Sussex with over 155 years’ industry experience.
 We provide a wide range of air-dried oak and kiln-dried oak timber products and supplies.
 We also build and install custom projects for our customers.

 For more news, tips and updates, follow us on Facebook, Twitter, or Instagram.

-For entirely finished products, timber supplies or woodworking tools, have a look at our Retail Shop.
+For entirely finished products, timber supplies or woodworking tools, have a look at our online shop.